SaeqaSultani/jimi-hendrix-tribute-page/README.md

-This is the jimi henrix tribut page
+This is the Jimi Henrix Tribut Page

 Enjoi!